 While market data provided by an independent compensation consultant can be a useful guide in setting executive compensation, the Compensation Committee believes that a successful compensation program also requires that the Compensation Committee apply its own judgment and subjective determination to reconcile the program's objectives with the realities of rewarding and retaining our executives and to measure the individual performance of our executives.
 In this regard, the Compensation Committee asks certain executives, including our Executive Chairman; President, Chief Executive Officer, and Chief Financial Officer; and General Counsel, to make recommendations about the compensation to be paid to other executives and employees.
-The Compensation Committee believes it is valuable to consider the recommendations of these executives because of their knowledge of our operations, industry, and day-to-day responsibilities of our other executives.
-The Board or Compensation Committee makes all compensation decisions with regard to our Chief Executive Officer without the participation of our Chief Executive Officer.
+The Compensation Committee believes it is valuable to consider the recommendations of these executives because of their knowledge of our operations, industry, and day-to-day responsibilities of our other executive Officer without the participation of our Chief Executive Officer.
 While the Compensation Committee is solely responsible for the appointment of the independent compensation consultant and for approving executive compensation, management supports the work of the Compensation Committee and the independent compensation consultant.
 The members of the Compensation Committee meet regularly in executive sessions outside the presence of management.

 The Compensation Committee has authority to form, and delegate authority to, one or more subcommittees, comprised of one or more committee members.
-Any subcommittee will have the responsibilities and authority delegated to it, including, if so designated, the full responsibility and authority of the committee with respect to delegated matters, unless otherwise prohibited by applicable laws or listing standards.
+Any subcommittee will have the responsibilities and authority delegated to it, including, if so designated, the full responsibility and authority of the committee with respect to delegate matters, unless otherwise prohibited by applicable laws or listing standards.